-Note: Inventory turnover days equal the average inventory balance divided by cost of sales and services and multiplied by 365 days.
+(1) Inventory turnover days equal the average inventory balance divided by cost of sales and services and multiplied by 365 days, or 273 days for the nine months ended September 30, 2012.
 Average inventory balance is calculated as the simple average of the opening and closing inventory balances as of each reported balance sheet date.

 Our inventory turnover days decreased from 135 days for the year ended December 31, 2009 to 122 days for the year ended December 31, 2010 and further decreased to 107 days for the year ended December 31, 2011, primarily due to the stronger market demand for our construction machinery products, our ability to sell more finished goods and our continued efforts to control the level of inventory by implementing an optimized production and procurement plan.
+For the nine months ended September 30, 2012, our inventory turnover days remained relatively stable at 116 days.
 We aim to continue to actively manage our inventory turnover days in the future.